 Indoor gardening challenges

 Growing indoors, while not impossible, does pose challenges not common in an outdoor garden.
-In a hydroponics system, you need to maintain the nutrients and ph in your water.
+In a hydroponics system, you need to maintain the nutrients and pH in your water.
 This can be intimidating, even though it doesn’t need to be, and with an Aerogarden setup, following the instructions will take the guesswork out of these variables.

 Light is another challenge because without a grow light, sunlight from the window is typically not sufficient for anything more than microgreens.
 Many gardeners can grow herbs like basil on a sunny window sill, but this does depend on your latitude.
-Northern gardeners like Ashley, with only six hours of daylight during the depth of winter, will have trouble growing on a window sill, but those at a lower latitude might find more success.
+Northern gardeners like Ashley, with only six hours of daylight during the shortest days of winter, will have trouble growing on a window sill, but those at a lower latitude might find more success.

 Finally, the lack of pollinators indoors can cause some unique challenges.
 Even though tomatoes are self-pollinating, for example, they do need an external force to shake the flowers for proper pollination.
 You can add a fan, shake the flowers yourself, or use a manual pollinator like Ashley suggests.